Drinking Water Testing

 Collection of Water Samples

 Once you locate a laboratory, follow the instructions on collecting the sample properly to obtain the most accurate results.
-For example, if you are collecting a water sample for lead or copper testing, the recommendation is to let the water sit overnight and take a “first draw” water sample – meaning fill the sample bottle from the kitchen tap prior to running any water for the day.
+For example, suppose you are collecting a water sample for lead or copper testing.
+In that case, the recommendation is to let the water sit overnight and take a “first draw” water sample – meaning fill the sample bottle from the kitchen tap before running any water for the day.
 A second example would be for a coliform bacteria sample.
-To collect this type of sample, remove any screen from the water faucet.
-There is typically a recommendation to run the water prior to filling the sample bottle.
-These samples need to be kept cold so you should take the sample directly to the post office or keep it in the refrigerator until it can be mailed in or dropped off.
+Remove any screen from the water faucet to collect this type of sample.
+There is typically a recommendation to run the water before filling the sample bottle.
+These samples need to be kept cold, so you should take the sample directly to the post office or keep it in the refrigerator until it can be mailed in or dropped off.
 Remember to closely follow the instructions for each test you choose to have analyzed.

 Water Testing and Results

-It can be challenging to determine what type of testing to do on your well or municipal water and the costs can add up.
+Determining what testing to do on your healthy or municipal water can be challenging, and the costs can add up.
 It may be helpful to visit your local health department’s environmental health division to ask for information on what has been typically found in groundwater in your area.
-Some typical testing1 may include:
+Some typical testing may include:

 Some homeowners may be concerned about radon, radium 226/228 or gross alpha radiological contaminants.
 While NSF is accredited for this water testing, we only have the capacity for public community water systems and testing as part of certification for a product.
 You may search online for “accredited radiological water testing labs” to find one near you or one that accepts mail-order radiological water testing.